vwkd/code-web/Languages/JavaScript Frameworks/Svelte.md

 - `.svelte` components combine HTML, JS, and CSS
 - components get compiled to JS classes, can be imported and instantiated
 - scripts and styles are scoped by default to component, no need to use deep class structures anymore to target elements from within JS or CSS
 - top-level is HTML, styles and scripts go inside their tags
+  unlike in other frameworks where writes HTML and CSS in strings inside JavaScript
 - can use JS expressions inside `{}` in HTML, like template literals in JS without `$`

 ```html